 By ‘historic centre’, I mean the part still enclosed by the 16th-century fortress walls.
 Although they aren’t visible everywhere any longer, you can still feel the original space thanks to the way the buildings are aligned.

-It’s possible to get up the walls to see Campeche from another perspective, and if you choose this guided tour, you’ll enjoy the historical backstory, a lovely local lunch, and a gorgeous sunset.
+It’s possible to get up the walls to see Campeche from another perspective, and if you choose this guided tour, you’ll enjoy the historical backstory, some snacks, and museum tickets.

 A tour of Campeche’s walls is punctuated by several towers that you can visit, which provide more insight into life during an era when pirates frequently raided the city.